 Non-Toxic Coffee Maker & Alternatives

 One of the most frequent questions I get is about caffeine and fertility.
 I don’t recommend it at all; studies show it is linked to infertility and miscarriage.
-My favorite substitute, Dandy Blend, is below.
+My favorite substitutes, are Dandy Blend and Crui Bru.
 However, if you are going to make coffee, you should buy organic, swiss-water process decaf (this is the one I splurge on), and make it in GLASS and use an unbleached paper filter.
 It turns out coffee has a lot of cholesterol, but paper filters it out.
 My husband uses a glass pour-over set up to solve all these problems.
 He just removes the plastic part on top of the carafe.
 This also stores easily in a cabinet instead of living on your counter all the time!
 I use a vaccuum insulated stainless steel french press (below) for my Crui Bru!

 Non-Toxic Household Products

 There are a number of toxins hiding in your house that can affect fertility, increase the risk of miscarriage, and harm the natural development of infants.
 For example, your vinyl shower curtain has PVC, VOCs, and phthalates.
-You can buy a cheap polyester one instead (like we do), or invest in a fancy hemp one.
+You can buy a cheap polyester shower curtain instead (like we do), or invest in a fancy hemp one.
 Also, phthalates live in the dust of your house- so you need a good HEPA filter vacuum to suck those up every week.
-Oh- since I don’t have a separate laundry entry- never ever use dryer sheets!
-Instead, we have reuseable felt balls that keep our clothes fluffy while drying!
-Don’t forget to invest in a high-quality water filter, here is my post explaining how to pick one!
+Oh, and your tap water has fertility-harming toxins.
+Don’t forget to invest in a high quality water filter!